Corysia/Unity-Oculus-Example/README.md

 ### Adding Hands with LocalAvatar
 I was hoping to be able to use the `LocalAvatarWithGrab` prefab, but the hands simply do not track correctly for me.
 As a result, it's neccessary to modify the prefab for the `OVRPlayerController`.

-As of Oculus Integration 1.39, it is necessary to have an App ID for your project in order to display your Oculus Avatar.
-You can register your app with Oculus at https://dashboard.oculus.com/  Once you have an App ID for your project, you register it under the Oculus menu in `Oculus -> Avatars -> Edit Settings` and `Oculus -> Platform -> Edit Settings`
+As of Oculus Integration 1.39, it is necessary to have an App ID[^AppID] for your project in order to display your Oculus Avatar.
+You can register your app with Oculus on [your Oculus Dashboard](https://dashboard.oculus.com).
+Once you have an App ID for your project, you register it under the Oculus menu in `Oculus -> Avatars -> Edit Settings` and `Oculus -> Platform -> Edit Settings`

+[^AppID]: You don't have to make a real project you intend to publish.
+I've registered a `QuestTest` application to get an ID to experiment with.
+Once I'm at the point of making a real app, I'll get a unique one for it.

 This will then create three files: